srujana-16/Conservation-of-Energy-using-IoT/README.md

-# Conservation of energy using a conveyor belt
+# Conservation of energy using IoT

 #### Built a roller coaster setup using conveyor belts to show the Conservation of Energy, designed using, Arduino IDE and the ESP-32 microcontroller.
 Implement a dashboard interface using ESP-32 camera which allows users to view the experiment live from elsewhere.